 McClellan Ranch, Cupertino

 The Rolling Hills 4-H group houses many of its animals at this ranch in Cupertino.
-Ranch tours are offered on the second Saturday of the month (excluding Dec.-Feb.).
+Ranch tours are offered on the second Saturday of the month (currently on hold due to COVID).
 Meet the 4-H members and learn how they take care of their animals.
 Here you can meet chickens, goats and sometimes pigs and steer.

 22221 McClellan Road